 No matter what you do, always keep a cool head and think thoroughly.
 We understand that your vehicle is one of your most prized assets, but it shouldn’t lead you to do things that are harmful to you or hurt the people travelling with you.
 You can always lock your car and leave the scene if everything else fails.
 Getting professional help is your best bet during such worst-case scenarios.

 We understand that driving in the snow sounds like a thrilling experience, but it is equally risky.
-Try to avoid getting out in snowfall or when your local weather forecast issues warning about a snowstorm.
+Try to avoid getting out in snowfall or when your local weather forecast issues a warning about a snowstorm.
 Opt to work from home if you have something urgent needing your attention.

 This brings us to the end of our post about how to get your car free from snow.
-You can send us your suggestions at firstname.lastname@example.org if we have missed anything.
+You can send us your suggestions at email@example.com if we have missed anything.
 Make sure you have read our guide to riding a bike safely in the rain.
-For more tips on safety, subscribe to Zameen Blog.
-Also, make us a part of your timeline by liking our Facebook page.